 If there’s anything unexpected on your stairs, your stairlift will feature smart edges that will detect any obstacles and bring your stairlift to a safe stop to allow their removal.

-If you’ve any questions about stairlift safety or want to arrange a free no-obligation home visit to explore stairlift options for your home, call Halton Stairlifts on 0800 644 7766.
+If you’ve any questions about stairlift safety call Halton Stairlifts on 0800 644 7766.
+Or drop us a line if want to arrange a free no-obligation home visit to explore stairlift options for your home.